 No child will be allowed to leave the preschool if the person has not been authorised to collect the child by the parents.

-In the locker rooms of each classroom, there is a whiteboard where the staff share a little bit of information on the program that has happened throughout the day, so that parents have an idea of what their child has experienced during their day.
+In the locker rooms of each classroom, there is a whiteboard where the educators share a little bit of information on the program that has happened throughout the day, so that families have an idea of what their child has experienced during their day.
 A day book with photos of children’s engagement with the program is always displayed in each classroom.
-If families require any further information they can talk to their child’s teacher or the Director.
+If families require any further information they can talk to their child’s teacher or the Nominated Supervisor.

 Parents are asked not to park in the staff car park.
 It is very dangerous when children are arriving and departing if a car backs out of that area.
 It is for staff only.